seifeddinedridi/lousy-writer/README.md

 ## Training the model

-The model state is saved the `pretrained_model` folder every time it performs better against the validation dataset.
-The checkpoint filename has the format: `rnn_{epoch}.pt`.
+The model state is saved in the `pretrained_model` folder every time it performs better against the validation dataset.
+The format of the checkpoint' filename is: `rnn_{epoch}.pt`.

 ```bash
 python text_generator.py --train --max-epoch 10000